owise1/dotmatrixbanners/README.md

 hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhh

 ```
-... isn't that great because on a banner, the "h"s will be oriented wrong
+... isn't that great because on a banner, the "h"s will be oriented wrong.
+Then again maybe it is great, so who knows.